 A further, important, consideration is the extent to which the success of Clubland depended upon the personality of James (Jimmy) Butterworth – and the relative uniqueness of what it offered.
 Butterworth’s personality – and his ability to attract high profile supporters was not easy to follow nor to emulate (Frost 2006: 67).
 Further, the more centres there were that looked like Clubland – the less ‘special’ they appear to funders.

 Today Clubland is part of the Walworth Methodist Church which has the largest Methodist congregation in London with 450 members and its average weekly attendance for worship is 350.
 95 per cent of the membership is black – with the largest number coming from West African families (walworthmethodist.org.uk).
 Youth work remains, but there is also a full community programme operating within the building with over 50 voluntary groups regularly using the premises.
-These include clubs for those with special needs (the Freddie Mills Club), for ethnic minorities (including a Turkish Luncheon Club, an African Caribbean Luncheon Club and classes for those with English as a second language) and for young people (Clubland Methodist Young Adults and Southwark’s Black Mentor Scheme) (details from the Walworth Methodist website).
-Clubland also joined with the West London Mission to run a 34 bed Hostel (for overseas students and asylum seekers) (using the hostel building that Butterworth built).
+These include clubs for those with special needs (the Freddie Mills Club), for ethnic minorities (including a Turkish Luncheon Club, an African Caribbean Luncheon Club and classes for those with English as a second language) and young people (Clubland Methodist Young Adults and Southwark’s Black Mentor Scheme) (details from the Walworth Methodist website).
+Clubland also joined with the West London Mission to run a 34-bed Hostel (for overseas students and asylum seekers) (using the hostel building that Butterworth built).
 West London Mission’s Big Hour project also has 10 flats for a rough sleepers initiative.
+Southwark Carers (who also offer a range of counselling services) are also based in the building now.

 Further reading and references